rosflight/rosflight_docs/docs/rosflight/user-guide/ros2-setup.md

 ## Using a Docker Container to run ROS2

 !!! note
     This guide was written for using Linux as the host machine, but theoretically you should be able to use Docker to do the same thing on Mac or Windows.
 However, the specifics of the commands may be different.
-Please refer to the [Docker documentation](https://docs.docker.com/) for information on how to use Docker on your system.
+Please refer to the [Docker documentation](https://docs.docker.com/) for information on how to use Docker on a non-Linux system.
 !!! tip
     This guide was written using ROS2 Humble Docker images, but any distribution of ROS can be used.
 Just replace `humble` with the name of the distribution you want to use.